Aliah110/Web-page-to-store-sensor-value-in-database/README.md

 # Web-page-to-store-sensor-value-in-database

 ## This repository offers:
-A web page that uses the GET function to send and store values to the database . database using phpMyAdmin.
+A web page that uses the GET method to send and store values to the database . database using phpMyAdmin.

 ## Software and languages used: